dyka3773/obsidian-notes/Tech notes/API/SOAP/WSDL.md

   - tech
 aliases:
   - XML WSDL
+  - Web Services Description Language
 ---

-- WSDL stands for Web Services Description Language
-- WSDL is used to describe web services
-- WSDL is written in [[XML]]
+WSDL ([[Web Services]] Description Language) is a contract definition of the available services.
+It is a specification of input/output messages, and how to invoke the web service.
+It is language neutral and is defined in [[XML]].